ethereumdegen/punkpipeline/README.md

       node index.js

+## Reading the data from the pipeline from any programming language

 Acquire the contract token data using JSONRPC in any language.
 The JSONRPC calls are as follows:

     1. getPunkOwner(punk_id_int): returns eth_address_string

-### Example ruby code that pulls data from the pipeline bot using the ruby JSONRPC client lib named 'Jimson'
+ Example ruby code that pulls data from the pipeline bot using the ruby JSONRPC client lib named 'Jimson'

       def import_punk_data
          client = Jimson::Client.new("localhost:4040") # the URL for the JSON-RPC 2.0 server to connect to